-No. Children will be placed into groups – a maximum of 15 children per group.
-They will be assigned a classroom and won’t mix with other groups.
+As little as possible.
+Children will be placed into groups – a maximum of 15 children per group.
+They will be assigned a classroom and will mix with other groups as little as possible.

 Within their classroom, desks and workstations will be distanced and they will sit apart.